cpske/ISP/assignment/week12/movie-rental2.md

 ### 2. Add Attributes to Movie

 The revised Movie class has only a title.
-That's an anemic class.
+That's an **Anemic Class**.
 Add some useful features of real movies.

 Add:
 * `year` - the year the movie was released
-* `genre` - list, tuple, or set of Strings representing *genre*.
+* `genre` - list, tuple, or set of Strings representing *genre* for a movie.
 * `is_genre(string)` - returns true if the string parameter matches one of the movie's *genre*.

 Make Movie **immutable**.
 There is no reason for other classes to modify a Movie.